 We asked Olympians to share their most important life lessons

 Who's ready for Tokyo!?
-The biggest and most exciting sporting event in the world is kicking off in just over 200 days.
+The biggest and most exciting sporting event in the world is kicking off in just under 200 days.
 The Olympics are still the Olympics regardless of what year they are held in, and we can't wait.
 Every four years, we are absolutely amazed by the unbelievable athletic performances, the passion, the unity and the spirit that accompany the Games, and Tokyo 2020 won't be any different, even if it's taking place in 2021.
 The Opening Ceremonies are set to start on July 23, 2021!

 In anticipation of the upcoming Olympic Games, we asked Olympians to share their most important life lessons with us, and they shared some incredible wisdom.
 We hope you can take something from these amazing athletes and their experiences!